Me. I Am Mariah... The Elusive Chanteuse: Singles

 "#Beautiful" was released as the album's lead single on May 7, 2013. "#Beautiful" made its debut on the Billboard Hot 100 chart at number 24, the highest debut of the week.
 It has since peaked at 15, becoming Carey's 33rd Top 20 Hit, and being one of only 5 to miss the Top 10.
 It also gave Miguel his 3rd Top 20 hit, after "Power Trip" (2013) and "Adorn" (2012).
 According to Nielsen SoundScan, "#Beautiful" had sold 1.2 million copies in the United States as of April 2014.
 Internationally, the song reached the top-ten position in Australia, Croatia, Denmark, New Zealand, South Africa, and South Korea.
 The music video for "#Beautiful" was directed by Joseph Kahn.
 It was filmed on April 21 and 22, 2013.
 The video was supposed to have its world premiere on American Idol on May 8, 2013, however, the release date was pushed back to May 9, 2013, instead.
 It was made available to view on Vevo and YouTube immediately after its television debut.

 "The Art of Letting Go" had its world premiere via Facebook on November 11, 2013.
 It was commercially unsuccessful, peaking at number 19 on the Billboard Bubbling Under Hot 100 Singles.
 "Thirsty" was released as second promotional single in May 2014.

 "You're Mine (Eternal)" was released as the third single on February 12, 2014.
 Commercially, the song has had limited success, charting inside the top 40 in Hungary, Korea, and Spain.
 In the United States, the song peaked at number 88 on the Hot 100, but became Carey's 17th number-one single on the Hot Dance Club Songs chart, placing her in fifth position as the artist with most number-one songs on that chart.
-"You Don't Know What to Do" impacted urban contemporary radio on June 30, 2014, and rhythmic contemporary radio on July 1, 2014.
+"You Don't Know What to Do" impacted urban contemporary radio on June 30, 2014, and rhythmic contemporary radio on July 1, 2014 but failed to chart.